BUSTER-21/examples/api_documentation/docs/source/examples/fetch_output.rst

         "createTime": 1643713671812,
         "updateTime": 1643713671812,
         "isCommonModel": true,
-        "stagedDataPath": "s3a://falkonry-dev-workspace/ephemeral/796650829893505024/919887302483791872/FLOWDATA/938027163418734592/SORTEDDATA",
         "links": []
       }
     ]

   .. note::

-    The API response will have a unique **LiveContext** object for each entity.
-Use the context id of corresponding output data type within **outputContexts** JSON array to get the output for an entity via :doc:`Raw points API <examples/raw_points>`.
+    The API response will have a unique **Live Context** object for each entity.
+Use the context id (also referred as Connected Source id) of corresponding output data type within **outputContexts** JSON array to get the output for an entity via :doc:`Raw points API </examples/raw_points>`.

+    For example, use **919892128768741376.919887302722867200** as Connected Source id to get predictions data for entity **eeeeeeeeeeee**.